lag13/git-experimenting/README.md

 - 1016K before adding a png file (which I've told git lfs to track).
 - 1.0M after adding png file.
 I probably should have had `du` use a more accurate number and/or used a bigger png file.
 Will do that now.
+- 5.6M after adding png file.
+And 5.3M on a fresh clone (also, I got an error when I tried to pull instead of clone, unsure why this happened).
+I'm a little confused here.
+I thought the .git folder wouldn't get touched in terms of these files being tracked by git lfs.

 ## Git lfs